hemanth/limpid/README.md

-## About CodeWithMe
+## About Limpid
-CodeWithMe is a simple gtk application coded in python, as there was a rquirement for the course named [Scripting-101]() which i'm mentoring on Mozilla P2PU.
+Limpid is a simple gtk application coded in python, as there was a rquirement for the course named [Scripting-101]() which i'm mentoring on Mozilla P2PU.
 The app has is a window with a split scree, where in the first part of the split is a simple webbased IRC and the other part is a virtual GNU/Linux terminal.

 #Advantages :